NuTufts/larflow/postprocessor/README.md

 * `use_hits`: will use `gaushit` hits.
 If false, will make fake hits from the individual above threshold pixels

 To turn off the visualization change `kVISUALIZE` to `false`.

+## TO DO

+RECO

+* [done] import opencv-based contour clustering
+* [done] segment matching
+* [done] 3d hit generation
+* Both Y->U and Y->V
+* deciding which flow prediction to use for final set of 3d hits
+* 3d clustering
+* marking endpoint of clusters (extrema of pixels along the 1st PCA axis?)
+* ID boundary charge, i.e. (y,z) edges
+* ID endpoints of clusters consistent with anode/cathode crossing, i.e. (x edges)
+* thru-mu reco: astar algo with cylinder selection
+* stopmu reco: stitch clusters into tracks
+* flash-match: mark highly-consistent thrumu/stopmu tracks with out-of-time flash, veto
+* cluster remaining, non-tracked charge
+* optimize combinations of clusters and provide ranked list of those that are consistent with the in-time flash

+ANA

+* repurpose old-tagger's analysis scripts to get locations of true endpoints
+* analyze eff. and purity of end-point ID
+* analyze number of missing true hits and number of ghost hits
+* first goal? >80% cosmic tagged with >80% 1e1p neutrino pixel eff
+* purity targets?

+INFILL MERGER

+* prepare Katie's output into whole view image
+* use Katie's output. how?

+ENDPOINT MERGER

+* prepare Josh's output into whole view image
+* use Josh's output (will have false positive end-points)